-- 1. Distance education courses must be of the same quality and rigor as those presented on campus, as demonstrated through the following procedures: - a.
-Application with the accompanying course syllabi provided to the division director or program coordinator for review and approval by the Curriculum Committee and Dean of Instruction prior to course implementation.
+- Distance education courses must be of the same quality and rigor as those presented on campus as demonstrated through the following procedures: - Application with the accompanying course syllabi provided to the division director for review and approval by the Curriculum Committee and Dean of Instruction prior to course implementation; - Submission of scheduled student learning outcomes reports to supervisors for review; - Review by the Curriculum Committee of annual institutional effectiveness reports, including reports relating to course evaluations and the comparability of distance education and traditional courses. - Instructors must demonstrate how student work is monitored to assure integrity through the following procedures: - Each instructor or an approved proctor with

-- All general education courses must use Alabama Community College-approved course syllabi and course learning outcomes if established. - Review by the Curriculum Committee of annual institutional effectiveness reports, including reports relating to course evaluations and the comparability of distance education and traditional courses. - Instructors must demonstrate how student work is monitored to assure integrity through the following procedures: - a.
-Each instructor or an approved proctor will (1) administer at least one significant on-campus examination or assignment per course OR (2) require at least one significant examination per course to be completed by the student through the LMS online monitoring system, Proctorio.
-The choice of completing the examination or assignment on campus with the instructor, in the Technology Learning Center, or online through Proctorio shall be at the discretion of each student. - Each instructor will require students to present a formal ID (NACC-issued student identification or state-issued driver's license/ identification card) before all video-monitored or proctored tests. - c.
-Each student will be required to use a unique username and password to access the course management system and other online instructional interfaces.
-The date(s) of any required online conference/meetings or oncampus meetings (if any) must be announced to students at the beginning of the semester. - 3.
-Distance education instructors must support continued communication with and amongst students by: - Incorporating into the course a discussion board or other shared communication tool whereby students and the instructor have the opportunity to communicate regularly. - Sending emails to students in order to encourage course progress, make announcements regarding the coursework, etc. - Appropriate library/learning resources are made easily accessible for distance education students through access points within the course management system (Canvas) and through the Library and Learning Resources Center web page. - 5.
-Student services must be easily accessible and relative to distance education students.
+(1) administer at least one significant oncampus examination or assignment per course OR (2) require at least one significant examination per course be completed by the student through the LMS online monitoring system, Respondus Monitor.
+The choice of completing the examination or assignment on campus or through Respondus Monitor shall be at the discretion of each student. - Each instructor will require students to present a formal ID prior to all video monitored test or proctored test.

+- Each student will be required to use a unique user name and password to access the course management system and other online instructional interfaces - The date(s) of any required online conference/meetings or on campus meeting (if any) must be announced to students at the beginning of the semester - 3.
+Distance education instructors must support continued communication with and amongst students by: - incorporating into the course a discussion board or other shared communication tool whereby students and the instructor have the opportunity to regularly communicate; - sending emails to students in order to encourage course progress, make announcements regarding the coursework, etc. - 4.
+Appropriate library/learning resources are made easily accessible for distance education students through access points within the course management system (Canvas) and through the Library and Learning Resources Center web page. - Student services must be easily accessible and relative to distance education students.
 Access to such services is provided within the course management system and through the Distance Education and Student Services web pages. - 6.
-Faculty approved to teach distance education must meet the following requirements: - a.
-Completion of an orientation to distance education instruction session through the NACC Technology Learning Center prior to teaching a distance education course.

-- Participation in at least one annual training session through the NACC Technology Learning Center, Canvas, or other digital content training modules. - The Director of the Technology Learning Center is responsible for maintaining records of orientation sessions, participation, and assessment of training sessions. - The NACC Intellectual Property and Distance Education Course Ownership Policy governs issues pertaining to the ownership of intellectual properties and is to be employed in conjunction with the Distance Education Policy. - 8.
+Faculty approved to teach distance education must meet the following requirements: - Completion of an orientation to distance education instruction session through the NACC Technology Learning Center prior to teaching a distance education course. - Participation in at least two annual training sessions through the NACC Technology Learning Center or through Canvas or other digital content training modules. - The Director of the Technology Learning Center is responsible for maintaining records of orientation sessions and of participation and assessment of training sessions - The NACC Intellectual Property and Distance Education Course Ownership Policy govern issues pertaining to ownership of intellectual properties and is to be employed in conjunction with the Distance Education Policy. - 8.
 Distance Education faculty members must deliver accurate and current information.
 Faculty shall not include in the content or delivery of a course any information which he or she knows to constitute libel, invasion of privacy, infringement of copyright or other literary rights, or otherwise violate the legal rights of others.
 (See the TEACH Act).